Small Business Managed Service Provider (MSP) Guide for 2026

 Remote help desk: Handles routine issues like password resets, email problems, application errors, and general troubleshooting.
 Most interactions happen via phone, chat, or a support portal.

 Onsite support: Covers projects, cabling, hardware installations, and complex troubleshooting that can’t be resolved remotely.
-The frequency depends on your needs—some clients see a technician monthly, others quarterly.
+The frequency depends on your needs.
+Some clients see a technician monthly, others quarterly.

 Support hours: Typically 8am to 6pm local time, with 24/7 options for businesses that can’t afford overnight downtime.